Frequently Asked Questions

 Essential oil safety

-Can essential oils be applied directly to the skin?
+Can I apply essential oils directly to the skin?

 Due to the highly concentrated nature, areme strongly advises customers NEVER TO APPLY UNDILUTED ESSENTIAL OILS directly to the skin.
 If you wish to use essential oils for massage or relaxation, they must be diluted in carrier oils such as olive oil, coconut oil, almond oil, sunflower oil, jojoba oil, etc., at the appropriate dosage and concentration.
 For example: 1% (15 drops/100ml) for body oil and 0.5% (8 drops/100ml) for facial oil.